TheLemon27/Oatgen/Oatgen/README.txt

 I created this tool for myself and am terrible at coding, so sorry if it's not the best.

 Most levels you generate will do virtually nothing.
-The base game's generator has this problem too, it just a risk you take when randomly generating levels.
+The base game's generator has this problem too, it's just a risk you take when randomly generating levels.

 This tool is open source, so feel free to tinker with it.